rexrainbow/phaser3-rex-notes/docs/docs/particles-along-bounds.md

 });
 ```

+- `padding` : Extra padded space around bounds of game object.
+Default is 0.
+    - A number for left/right/top/bottom bounds,
+    - Or a plain object.
+        ```javascript
+        {
+            left: 0,
+            right: 0,
+            top: 0,
+            bottom: 0
+        }
+        ```
 - `textureKey` : Texture key of particles.
 - `textureFrames` : : One or more texture frames, or a configuration object.
     - String or number value.